 If the column pressure rises, the pressure controller closes the valve.
 This reduces the condensation at the drum surface and lowers the drum surface temperature and therefore the drum vapor pressure.
 It enhances the vapor pressure difference between the condenser and the drum, which in turn forces more liquid out of the condenser and into the drum.
 This exposes additional condensing surfaces in the condenser and increases the condensation rate.

-The advantage of hot vapor bypass arrangement has the advantage of eliminating the need for a condenser support structure easy access for maintenance, a small control valve & fast response.
+The advantage of hot vapor bypass arrangement has that advantage of eliminating the need for a condenser support structure easy access for maintenance, a small control valve & fast response.
 This advantage can translate into major savings in steelwork, platforms, etc.

 Correct piping is necessary for the hot vapor bypass line method.
 Bypass vapor must enter the vapor space of the reflux drum (Fig-1d).
 The bypass line should be free vapor pockets where liquid can accumulate.
 If non-condensable are likely, vents are required on the condenser and drum.
 The condenser vent can be directed to the vapor space of the drum.

 In the fig-1e scheme, sub-cooled liquid mixes with dew point vapor.
 The collapse of vapor takes place at the point of mixing.
-The rate of vapor collapse varies with the change of subcooling, overhead temperature, and condensation rate.
-Pressure can fluctuate with the rate of change of vapor collapse rate.
+The rate of vapor collapse varies with the change in subcooling, overhead temperature, and condensation rate.
+Pressure can fluctuate with the rate of change of the vapor collapse rate.
 This problem can be ruled out by separating the liquid line from the vapor line and extending the liquid line well below the liquid surface.
 The vapor line entered the previous inlet.

 Fig-2f shows a flooded condenser scheme to that of Fig-2a but with the control valve located at the condenser inlet.
 This method is inferior compared to Fig-1a.
 This control method requires a larger control valve, is more difficult to understand and it affects condensation at the lower temperature.
 The condenser outlet line must enter the reflux drum well below the liquid level.
 A pressure-equalizing line as in the method shown in Fig-2a is also required.
 In addition to the above limitations, this method is also prone to liquid hammering if the valve excessively closes.